 Nicotine replacement therapies (NRTs) deliver the nicotine your body is craving in a much safer form than cigarettes.
 Over time, you reduce the amount of nicotine you consume until you have hopefully curbed your cravings entirely.
 These therapies include:

-Some therapies address the mental and physical habits you have developed around cigarettes.
-These therapies include:
+Some of the following therapies address the mental and physical habits, such as managing stress, reducing cravings, and other barriers you have developed around cigarettes.

 Some people who quit smoking use these therapies alone, while others use them in conjunction with medication or nicotine replacements.